scotteratigan/clientside-routing/README.md

 # clientside-routing

-Now that we can change content based on the URL, we need to subscribe to url change events.
+Now that we have navigation working, let's navigate with links instead of a button.

-To test this out, clone this repo, then `git checkout 3` and then serve the content locally.
+To test this out, clone this repo, then `git checkout 4` and then serve the content locally.
 I recommend VS Code's Live Share Extension: https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare